johnroutledge/milestone-project-4/README.md

 * A wish list feature.
 * Inventory tracking so stock availability can be shown on website.
 * 'Track my order' functionality so that customers can see the status of their order.
-* Confirmation when editing or deleting products for admin logins.
 * Skip navigation links for visitors to the site with certain disabilities to enhance their UX.
 * The ability to accept or edit cookies.
 * Marketing opt-in options on the registration page.